Senior Pet Care

 Although you still picture your aging cat as the pouncing, jumping, speedy kitten it once was, you need to start to treat it differently in order to help it age gracefully and healthfully.
 Although this type of care won’t take up more time or more effort, it will require some changes to help make your feline more comfortable.

 Due to mental impairment, blindness or hearing difficulties, the geriatric pet may be confused.
-I speak to them at all times before I touch them so I don’t startle them.
+We speak to them at all times before we touch them so we don’t startle them.
 An old dog will produce a feeble bark when they are confused.
-Blind dogs are spoken to at all times so they can locate me, and to reassure them.
+Blind dogs are spoken to at all times so they can locate us, and to reassure them.

 Some pets require special foods to either lose or maintain their weight or manage other health issues.

 Accidents can happen.
 Older cats and dogs may occasionally soil floors and carpets if their nature calls are urgent and they cannot get outside or reach a litter box in time.
-I’m patient with your seniors, and do not admonish them.
+We are patient with your seniors, and do not admonish them.

 The most important thing is to continue lavishing an abundance of love on your aging pets.
-They thrive wonderfully, knowing that I am there for them, giving them a sense of security, especially when they may feel anxious about their owners departure.
+They thrive wonderfully, knowing that we are there for them, giving them a sense of security, especially when they may feel anxious about their owners departure.

-You will be asked to sign a waiver for emergency animal care and it will give me permission if neccessary to rush your pet to the closest Vet hospital for care if needed during it’s visit.
-Actually this form is signed by every pet that I care for that has a place for all emergency contact information and your vets location as well.
+You will be asked to sign a waiver for emergency animal care and it will give us permission if necessary to rush your pet to the closest Vet hospital for care if needed during it’s visit.
+Actually this form is signed by every pet that we care for that has a place for all emergency contact information and your vets location as well.

 Cats may become arthritic so providing them lower sided litter boxes, or a step that reaches a high sided box is very helpful for them.
 Since urinary tract infections and kidney problems can also cause accidents, it is essential to talk to your vet about litter box changes.
 Wee Wee pads for dogs are very helpful and can help prevent house soiling.